xl222222/Interactive-Lab-Hub/final/Plan.md

-1. Big Idea

-FridgeMind is an AI-powered fridge assistant that helps people

-track food,

-reduce waste,

-and make smarter meal decisions.

-Mounted on the refrigerator door, the device uses:

-a camera for automatic food recognition,

-a touchscreen for quantity confirmation and inventory browsing,

-a microphone for meal-related voice queries, and

-an RGB LED strip for system feedback.

-All image recognition and inventory management run locally on the Raspberry Pi.
-A remote AI API is used only for generating meal suggestions.

-2. Interaction Summary

-FridgeMind centers around a simple and intuitive flow designed for everyday kitchens.
+<h2 style="margin-top: 20px;">1.
+Big Idea</h2>
+<p style="line-height: 1.6;"> <strong>FridgeMind</strong> is an AI-powered fridge assistant that helps people track food, reduce waste, and make smarter meal decisions.
+Mounted on the refrigerator door, the device uses a <strong>camera</strong> for food recognition, a <strong>touchscreen</strong> for quantity confirmation and browsing inventory, a <strong>microphone</strong> for voice-based meal queries, and an <strong>RGB LED strip</strong> for ambient system feedback. <br><br> All recognition and inventory management run <strong>locally on Raspberry Pi</strong>, while an external AI API provides meal suggestions based on real-time inventory. </p> <hr>
+<h2 style="margin-top: 20px;">2.
+Interaction Summary</h2>

-2.1 Visual Input for Food Recognition
+<h3>2.1 Visual Input for Food Recognition</h3>

-Users place food items (e.g., eggs, vegetables, fruits, packaged goods) in front of the device.
+Users place food items in front of the device.
-The camera automatically identifies the food type using a lightweight ONNX vision model.
+The camera automatically identifies the food category using a lightweight ONNX model.

-2.2 Touchscreen Confirmation
+<h3>2.2 Touchscreen Confirmation</h3>

-After recognition, the screen displays:

-detected food category

-editable quantity

-auto-generated “time in fridge”
+The touchscreen shows the detected item and allows users to confirm or adjust the quantity.

-Food logging relies on image input, not voice.
+Food logging is based on image input, not voice.

-2.3 Voice for High-Level Meal Guidance Only
+<h3>2.3 Voice for Meal Guidance Only</h3>

-Users can ask:
+Users can ask things like:

 “What can I cook today?”

-“Show me recipes using chicken.”
+“Show me recipes using eggs.”

 “Which foods are expiring soon?”

-“What ingredients should I use first?”
+“What should I use first?”

-Voice is used only for queries and suggestions, not data entry.
+Voice interaction is used only for meal queries, not for adding/removing items.

-2.4 AI-Generated Recipes
+<h3>2.4 AI-Generated Recipes</h3>

-Using the live inventory stored locally, FridgeMind queries an AI API to generate:
+The system sends inventory to an AI API to generate simple recipes, helping users cook efficiently and reduce waste.

-meal ideas,

-ingredient usage suggestions,

-simple shopping add-ons.

-2.5 LED Feedback System

-LED colors communicate status:
+<h3>2.5 LED Feedback</h3>

 🔵 Scanning